rbreaves/kinto/README.md

 Remaps your keyboard to behave more like you're on a mac again and below is how the keymap will behave.

-Normal apps - Alt will be Ctrl, Win/Super will be Alt, Ctrl will be Win/Super Terminal apps (optional) - Alt will be Win/Super, Win/Super will be Alt, Ctrl will be Ctrl Modify existing Terminal app keymap profiles (optional and with confirmation) - Copy, Paste, New Tab, etc will be remapped to user Win/Super in the physical Command (or Alt key) position.
+- Normal apps - Alt will be Ctrl, Win/Super will be Alt, Ctrl will be Win/Super

+- Terminal apps (optional) - Alt will be Win/Super, Win/Super will be Alt, Ctrl will be Ctrl

+- Modify existing Terminal app keymap profiles (optional and with confirmation) - Copy, Paste, New Tab, etc will be remapped to use Win/Super in the physical Command (or Alt key) position.

 ## How to install